ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

 1. Why are these formulas what they are?
 What is the general abstract concept of an $\infty$-connection?
 What are its defining abstract properties?

 A comprehensive answer to the second question is provided by the general abstract concept of [[schreiber:differential cohomology in an (∞,1)-topos]] to aspects of which we are here giving the introduction.
-Therefore here in this introduction we will not give a complete answer to the second question, but rather provide some basic facts that are useful for concrete computationa that serve to put the general abstract answer in proper perspective.
+Here in this introduction we will not go into the full abstract theory, but using classical tools we get pretty close.

-A central aspect of our development is that we shall understand $\infty$-connection in terms of the [[parallel transport]] and  [[higher parallel transport]] along paths and higher dimensional paths that that they induce.
+A central aspect of our development is that we shall understand $\infty$-connection in terms of the [[parallel transport]] and  [[higher parallel transport]] along paths and higher dimensional paths that that they induce. (...)

 The concept of an [[∞-connected (∞,1)-topos]] that we shall eventually adopt as the general abstract context for differential cohomology is precisely one where there is an [[schreiber:path ∞-groupoid|intrinsic notion of paths]].

 In the following subsections we describe the concept of a smooth [[path groupoid]] $\mathbf{P}_1(X)$ of a [[smooth manifold]] $X$ and more generally of a smooth [[path n-groupoid]] $P_n(X)$ for low $n \in \mathbb{N}$, and how smooth functors $P_n(X) \to A$ out of these encode [[differential form]]s and [[connection on a bundle|connections]] on [[principal bundle]]s, [[vector bundle]]s and (abelian and nonabelian) [[bundle gerbe]]s in terms of their [[nLab:parallel transport]] along curves and surfaces.